William-F-Schmitt/BCB-5250-williams/README_myquast.txt

 README

-download python program and sample data(.
+download python program(myquast) and sample data(contigs.fa).
 To run enter myquast(filepath).
 If there are issues with the file path add another \ where a \ exists already and enclose the file path in "".